WebToffee Import Export for WooCommerce

 Alternative: trigger re-indexing after importing with WP-Cron

-Compared to the above approach, the advantage would be that the indexing process runs in a separate process from the importing process, preventing any (server) issues caused by running the two processes at the same time, in direct succession.
+The advantage would be that the indexing process runs in a separate process from the importing process, preventing any (server) issues caused by running the two processes at the same time, in direct succession.
+And it also makes it possible to use import scheduling with the “Server Cron” schedule type.

-The disadvantage would be that this solution uses WP-Cron, which is only triggered when there is front-end activity.
+The disadvantage of this setup is that it uses WP-Cron, which is only triggered when there is front-end activity.
 Which means it can take time for the re-indexing to start.
 So if you don’t see it running, visit a front-end page.
 To check on cron activity, you can use the WP Crontrol plugin.

 To schedule a one-time WP-Cron event that starts a full re-index after a scheduled import, add the following to your (child) theme’s functions.php: